-From 2014 to 2018, the Dominican economy experienced an annual average GDP growth rate of approximately 6.5%.
-However, the Republic cannot offer any assurance that the Dominican economy will continue to grow in the future.
+From 2015 to 2019, the Dominican economy experienced an annual average GDP growth rate of approximately 6.1%.
+However, due to the COVID-19 outbreak, the Dominican economy experience economic contraction in the six-month period ended June 30, 2020.
+See "Recent Developments-The Economy-2020 Economic Performance and COVID-19."